MirzaMaulana/MirzaMaulana/README.md

 <h3>⭐️ &nbsp; What I currently do</h3>

-- 🌱 I'm currently learning React js.
+- 🌱 I'm currently learning Java Script.
 - 💬 Any Question ?
 Ask me on Instagram or Facebook.
 - 😄 Pronoun: He/Him
 - ⚡ Fun fact: I'm a great meme creator.